Posted on 16 Jun 2015 00:17

 Why Did 'Real Men' Stop Eating Quiche?

 There is nothing decidedly feminine about quiche.
-For example, the most popular quiche dish ever is Quinche Lorraine, which features bacon.
+For example, the most popular quiche dish ever is Quiche Lorraine, which features bacon.
 In other words, it's bacon and eggs in a pie shell.
 Other ingredients besides bacon are often added, of course, and none of these are particularly emasculating, either.
-Vegetarian version of quiche abound, and this has often been a cause for rejection among males.
+Vegetarian versions of quiche abound, and this has often been a cause for rejection among males.

 Starting around 1982, the expression "Real me don't eat quiche," became somewhat popular, and indeed, many men started refusing to eat quiche.
 Quiche had been popular during the 1970's, but during the 1980's quiche consumption plummeted.